Current Vacancies

 Read More

-This position requires travel to the Northern and Southern Goldfields areas on a regular basis, up to 3-4 days at a time.
+This role involves regular travel to communities across the Northern and Southern Goldfields regions, typically for periods of 3–4 days at a time.

 To view a copy of the JDF (Aboriginal Health Practitioner) Click Here